 Assign you a counsellor to work with you and your family, if appropriate.

 Provide you with an initial network of local supports for decreasing any sense of disconnection from others.

 Help you set your own goals and develop lifelong strategies to overcoming any challenges.

 As you develop in meeting your daily needs, you may progress to the Third Floor Program, which places higher emphasis on self-sufficiency and life skills, and begins to connect residents with community and/or family supports.

 Long-term, assist you in developing the capacity to have health, meaningful relationships and move to more independent living in the community.

 Residents also have access to a special classroom through Delisle Youth Services if they require additional educational support.

 Is it for me?

-Are you a young cis gendered woman, trans-identified person or gender fluid person between the ages of 14 and 18 looking for a safe, welcoming setting to live?
 This program has two components, one for young people who require a fair amount of support and direction; the other for young people who need less support and are preparing for semi-independence or independent living.
 Both components are offered to young people who are able to function in a community setting and are willing to participate in a treatment residence.

 How do I apply?